Enloe High School: History

-William G. Enloe High School was originally organized as two different schools that shared athletic facilities between adjacent campuses—William G. Enloe Senior High School (named after Raleigh Mayor William G. Enloe) and Charles B. Aycock Junior High.
+William G. Enloe High School was originally organized as two different schools that shared athletic facilities between adjacent campuses—William G. Enloe Senior High School, named after Raleigh Mayor William G. Enloe, and Charles B. Aycock Junior High School, named after North Carolina Governor Charles Brantley Aycock.
 The original Enloe campus was opened in 1962 as the first integrated secondary school in Raleigh for the education of students participating in grades seven through twelve and served as the secondary educational institution for the Longview Gardens community.
-Enloe's mixed population was drawn from the white student body at Broughton High School and the black one at Ligon Middle School.
+Enloe's mixed population was drawn from the white student body at Needham B. Broughton High School and the black one at John W. Ligon High School.
 It was deemed undesirable to pull Broughton's upcoming seniors out, so Enloe had only 160 juniors for its highest class out of a student body of 910 during its first year.
 George A. Kahdy was the school's first principal.
 He held the post for five years.

 Three years after Enloe opened, Aycock was created on an adjacent campus as a junior high school to educate students in the seventh through ninth grades, taking the place of recently shuttered Hugh Morson Junior High.
 Enloe became a senior high school with concentrated education for grades ten through twelve.
 In 1973, Enloe became the first fully integrated high school in Raleigh and the first fully integrated high school to hire a black principal.
 Enloe absorbed the Aycock campus in 1979, becoming a modern high school focused on educating ninth through twelfth grade students.
 The Aycock building became the East Building, while the original Enloe complex became the West Building.

 In 1980, Enloe began providing magnet courses for "gifted and talented" students in Wake County.
 Around 300 students participated in the first two years of the program's existence.
 The school was promoted to full magnet status in 1982.
 Until the mid-1990s, Enloe was the only magnet high school in the Wake County Public School System, leading to a high concentration of academically talented students.
 The 1993 graduating class included 42 National Merit Semifinalists, a number that remains a state record.

 In July 1997, Enloe became an IB World School, allowing students to pursue the challenging International Baccalaureate Programme.
 Enloe IB students are occasionally invited to attend special events or trips through their involvement in the IB Programme.
 Enloe IB students participated in exchanges with high schools in China (2004–2005) and Germany, and started a relationship with students at a high school in Turkey through the use of video conferencing technology (2005–2006).